Temple Baptist Church - 4-10-2011

 B. Thus far, we have seen:

 2. Calvary’s Promise as Jesus Christ responded to the penitent cry of a dying thief.
-“Verily I say unto thee, To day shalt thou be with me in paradise,” thus giving hope to all who put their faith in Him.
+To the thief He promised, “Verily I say unto thee, To day shalt thou be with me in paradise,” thus giving hope to all who put their faith in Him.

 3. Calvary’s Provision as Jesus Christ placed His loving mother into the hands of John the beloved.
 “Woman, behold thy son…Behold thy mother.”
 Dying, our Lord entrusted His earthly family to His earthly church.

 4. Calvary’s Price as our Lord became sin for us who knew no sin that we might be made the righteousness of God in Him!
 “My God, my God, why hast thou forsaken me?”
 Because Jesus Christ literally became sin for us that we might one day live forever with Him.

 5. Now we come to Calvary’s Pain as, in the darkness of the noon day, Jesus Christ’s voice was heard once more.
 “I thirst.”

 C. All things are now accomplished!
 Jesus Christ has done all that He came to do.
 He has left nothing undone including the care of His earthly mother.
 I continue to emphasis “His earthly mother” because Jesus Christ—as Jehovah God—had no mother!
 He has now become sin for us and is “forsaken” of the Father.
 As we were separated from the Father by our sin, Jesus Christ is now separated from the Father by our sin!

 Romans 14:8-9 For whether we live, we live unto the Lord; and whether we die, we die unto the Lord: whether we live therefore, or die, we are the Lord's.
 (9) For to this end Christ both died, and rose, and revived, that he might be Lord both of the dead and living.